Our Holiday Budget Planner Will Let You Play Santa Without Going Broke

 If you have more on your credit cards than you can pay off this month, we urge you to reconsider participating in the holiday shopping frenzy.
 A much better use of your hard-earned money would be to pay down your credit card balance.

 Skipping the expensive gifts doesn’t mean you can’t shower your friends and family with love.
-You can make gifts by hand (here are some Pinterest-inspired crafts), or you can give them service coupons for favors — like cleaning their house or making them dinner.
+You can make gifts by hand (here are some affordable gift ideas), or you can give them service coupons for favors — like cleaning their house or making them dinner.

 After all, a gift from the heart often means more than something that will be out of style next year.